evaera/Cmdr/docs/90-advanced/03-permissions.md

 ---

-## Using Persistent Server Stores for Mod/Ban Systems
+## Using persistent server stores for mod/ban bystems

 If your command needs to dynamically change a player's permission status mid-game (like a session-based `ban` or `tempmod` command), you can use Cmdr's built-in memory storage via `registry:GetStore()`.